 Before completing your online application, you must review and meet the basic criteria to be eligible for WOCA membership.
 Basic membership criteria includes:

-- You must serve in an administrative capacity within the performing arts.
-While WOCA recognizes that administrators’ roles and responsibilities are often fluid within many cultural organizations and that artistic disciplines like the visual and literary arts often work in tandem with performance art, we require that the majority of your current professional career be dedicated to the development, cultivation and/or support of the performing arts.
+2. You must serve in some type of administrative capacity in support of the performing arts.
+While WOCA recognizes that administrators’ roles and responsibilities are often fluid within many cultural organizations and that artistic disciplines like the visual and literary arts often work in tandem with performance art (for example, we have many members that work with/in museums), we require that a part of your current professional career be dedicated to the development, cultivation and/or support of the performing arts.

-You must be a full-time undergrad or part-to full-time graduate student pursuing
+You must be a full-time undergrad or part or full-time graduate student pursuing

-a degree in arts administration, arts management, cultural policy or a related
+a degree in arts administration, arts management, non-profit leadership, cultural policy or a related

 If you satisfy the aforementioned basic criteria, please proceed to complete the brief membership application below.
-Please note that fulfilling basic criteria does not guarantee WOCA membership.
+Please note that fulfilling basic criteria does not automatically confirm WOCA membership.
 Along with a completed application, you must submit a PDF copy of both your resume and a short bio.
-Please note that providing a high-res photo is also part of the application submission process.
+A LinkedIn profile link may be submitted in lieu of the resumé.
+We ask for these things in order to identify the demographics of our community and to further members’ connections inside and outside of the network.
+Please note that providing a high-res photo may also part of the application submission process.

-Membership applications are evaluated monthly on an on-going basis.
-Applications that are received by the LAST day of the month will be evaluated in the first week of the following month.
-Should you have any questions or concerns regarding terms of eligibility or the application process, please email firstname.lastname@example.org.
+Membership applications are generally evaluated bi-monthly on an on-going basis.
+Applications that are received the last week of the month will be evaluated the following month.
+Should you have any questions or concerns regarding terms of eligibility or the application process, please email email@example.com.

 WOCA offers three levels of membership to facilitate access for all our colleagues in the field: